September 9 – Writing Workshops with Lisa Moore

 We are thrilled to be offering a unique opportunity to learn from one of Canada’s most important contemporary writers!
 Join acclaimed author Lisa Moore for one or both of her hands-on fiction and non-fiction workshops on Saturday, September 9th in Guelph.
 Participants will be given a creative assignment to bring and work on.

-Fiction: Point of View and Narrative Voice
+Fiction: Point of View and Narrative Voice (SOLD OUT)

 9:30 am – 12:30 pm